pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 would, at plain view, indicate we get `Σ` with a subscript of `i=0` and a superscript of `∞`.

-However, this depends on the mode.
+However, as you might recall, this depends on the mode.
 In inline math mode, TeX will lay this out as described.
 In display math mode, the sub- and superscripts will become under- and overscripts.
-This is of course convenient from an authoring perspective - you can switch modes as you like, thus macros / copy&paste are much easier.
+This is, again, convenient from an authoring perspective - you can switch modes as you like, thus macros / copy&paste are much easier.

 This automatism wouldn't have to be built into a system from a purely functional/layout point of view; it's authoring convenience.
 Of course, MathML builds it in to be compatible with print equation layout traditions for which it was designed.
 In fact, it adds the (ever growing) operator dictionary to describe various layout rules like this instead of focusing on just the necessary parts of layout.